 Referring to the comments on page 2 concerning the valuation of investments including private equities and hedge funds, a member noted that the availability of data on hedge funds and their controls was often limited as there were tight controls on information.
-Ms Riggall indicated that the accuracy of the valuation of hedge funds was the responsibility of UTAM and was a matter that was frequently discussed by the Board of the University of Toronto Asset Management Corporation (UTAM).
+Ms Riggall indicated that the accuracy of the valuation of hedge funds was a matter for discussion by the Board of the University of Toronto Asset Management Corporation (UTAM).